Numigi/odoo-partner-addons/partner_duplicate_mgmt/README.rst

 * The system will merge the origin partner into the preserved partner.
 * The values of the preserved partner will be updated.
+* User's actions are registred in the chatter
 * The source partner will be set to inactive (instead of deleted).

+A new list view shows alls duplicates.
+The user can:

+* merge (like previous step),
+* exclude the duplicate by choice

 Adjusting the list of fields